rails/rails/guides/source/active_support_instrumentation.md

 | ------- | ------------------------- |
 | `:path` | Complete path to the file |

-INFO.
 Additional keys may be added by the caller.

 #### `send_data.action_controller`